Templating

 Splitting strings into individual characters

 Using the default string.split or split filter does not allow to split strings to individual characters.
-For that, using the regex.split filter is recommended.
+Instead, use the regex.split filter.

 {% assign result = '12345' | regex.split "" }} => ['1', '2', '3', '4', '5']